-From 1991 through April 1995, Bryan served as Director of the government's Southern California Government Fraud Task Force and supervised numerous law enforcement agents from various federal agencies.
-He received the 1992 Department of Justice Director's Award for Superior Performance as an Assistant United States Attorney, and the 1994 Department of Justice Special Achievement Award for Sustained Superior Performance as an Assistant United States Attorney.
+From 1991 through April 1995, Bryan served as director of the government's Southern California Government Fraud Task Force and supervised numerous law enforcement agents from various federal agencies.
+He received the 1992 U.S. Department of Justice Director's Award for Superior Performance as an Assistant U.S. Attorney, and the 1994 U.S. Department of Justice Special Achievement Award for Sustained Superior Performance as an Assistant U.S. Attorney.

-In private practice, Bryan has tried numerous criminal and complex civil cases in federal and state courts including those for businesses and executives under investigation or charged with white collar criminal offenses, including the defense of companies and executives accused of FCPA violations.
+In private practice, Bryan has tried numerous criminal and complex civil cases in federal and state courts, including those for businesses and executives under investigation or charged with white collar criminal offenses such as the defense of companies and executives accused of FCPA violations.
 He has also conducted more than 100 internal investigations and compliance inquiries for a number of major corporations.
-In this capacity, Bryan has worked closely with management to create effective training and compliance programs for employees and has also investigated fraud and other allegations of misconduct on behalf of these companies, and has coordinated voluntary disclosures and case referrals to the Department of Justice and other impacted agencies where appropriate.
+In this capacity, Bryan has worked closely with management to create effective training and compliance programs for employees and has also investigated fraud and other allegations of misconduct on behalf of these companies, and has coordinated voluntary disclosures and case referrals to the U.S. Department of Justice and other impacted agencies where appropriate.
 Many of these matters have been in response to whistleblowers' allegations and False Claims Act complaints.

 - Client Service All-Star, The BTI Consulting Group, 2018

-- Best Lawyer in America, Best Lawyers, 2006-2020
+- Best Lawyer in America, Best Lawyers, 2006-2024

-- Leading Lawyer, Litigation, Chambers USA, 2017-2019
+- Leading Lawyer, Litigation, Chambers USA, 2017-2022

 - White-collar Criminal Defense, Legal 500, 2016-2019

-- Government Contracts, Legal 500, 2015-2019
+- Government Contracts, Legal 500, 2015-2021

 - Top 100 Lawyers in California, Daily Journal, 2011

 - Top 100 Lawyers in California, Daily Journal, 2010

-- Top White Collar Litigation Lawyers, Chambers & Partners', 2009-2016
+- Top White Collar Litigation Lawyers, Chambers & Partners, 2006-2023

-- Southern California Super Lawyer, Super Lawyers, 2009-2020
+- Southern California Super Lawyer, Super Lawyers, 2009-2023

-- Who's Who Legal, California, 2009, 2015
+- Who's Who Legal, California, 2009 and 2015

 - Law360, 03.11.2014